IAmMarcelJung/FABulUSB_controller_ol2_ihp/README.md

 ## Instructions

-The setup is based on [https://github.com/mole99/ihp-openlane-examples](this example) by Leo Moser.
+The setup is based on [this example](https://github.com/mole99/ihp-openlane-examples) by Leo Moser.

+To update the controller code, simply run `make update-controller`.